SasankaDinith/KodeKloud-Engineering-Courses/Linux-Level-01/Linux level01 Task-03.md

-# Task 03- Group Creation and User Assignment
+# Task 03- Linux User Setup with Non-Interactive Shell

 Create a user named javed with a non-interactive shell on App Server 3.